zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <summary> Click here for command details about configuring Zowe to use PassTickets using ACF2. </summary>

-1. Issue a SHOW CLASMAP command in TSO ACF to to identity the 3 character type code associated with APPL.
+1. Issue the `SHOW CLASMAP` command in TSO ACF to identity the 3 character type code associated with APPL.
 Replace 'APL' with the type code listed in the SHOW CLASMAP output:

    ```acf2
    SET RESOURCE(APL)
    RECKEY <applid> ADD(UID(<user>) ALLOW)
    F ACF2,REBUILD(APL)
    ```
-2. In your ESM command line interface or other security environment, define the application session key by entering the following commands, if the session key is not already defined.
+2. In your ESM command line interface or other security environment, define the application session key by entering the following commands if the session key is not already defined.

     ```acf2
     SET PROFILE(PTKTDATA) DIV(SSIGNON)